photon

 • Declaration

-auto pool(T)(size_t size, Duration maxIdle, T delegate() open, void delegate(ref T) close);
+@trusted auto pool(T)(size_t size, Duration maxIdle, T delegate() open, void delegate(ref T) close);

 Create generic pool for resources, open creates new resource, close releases the resource.